Jordan Burroughs: 2012

+Burroughs wrestling Sadegh Goudarzi at the 2012 Summer Olympics in London, England.

 Burroughs started off his legendary year by winning the Dave Schultz Memorial International on February 1–4, where he defeated the likes of Tyler Caldwell and Trent Paulson.
 He travelled to Cuba for the Cerro Pelado International on February 14–15, where he once again claimed the gold medal, now with victories over Nick Marable and Paulson.
 On April 21, he claimed the US Olympic spot at 74 kilograms after downing Andrew Howe once, as he was forced to forfeit the next match.

-Burroughs vs. Goudarzi at the 2012 Summer Olympics finale.

 Burroughs was selected to represent the United States at the World Cup on May 12–13.
-He collected notable wins for his resume after beating the likes of Akhmed Gadzhimagomedov, Sosuke Takatani, Sadegh Goudarzi and Davit Khutsishvili, to claim gold.
+He collected notable wins for his resume after beating the likes of Akhmed Gadzhimagomedov, Sohsuke Takatani, Sadegh Goudarzi and Davit Khutsishvili, to claim gold.
 He also dominated Russia's Kamel Malikov at the annual Beat the Streets.

 At the 2012 Summer Olympics of London on August 10, Burroughs opened up with a dominant 4–0, 6–0 performance over Francisco Soler from Puerto Rico and followed up with a 2–1, 1–1 score over Matt Gentry from Canada, to advance to the semifinals.
 In the semis, he took out two–time World Champion and three-time European champion Denis Tsargush from Russia, in a rough 3–1, 0–2, 2–1 to advance to the final, where he shut down the highly accomplished Sadegh Goudarzi from Iran, 1–0, 1–0, to claim his Olympic gold medal.